"Yammer lets us run a champagne campaign on lemonade money. Campaigning is about momentum —and Yammer facilitates that in a quite extraordinary way.

 Earth Hour connects a diverse, global group of volunteers to collaborate and celebrate success together.Watch Now

 Through a homegrown code of conduct called "Vegas Rules," Earth Hour encourages open conversation and healthy team collaboration.Watch Now

-Earth Hour is the biggest and most widespread environmental event in history.
-On March 31, 2012, hundreds of millions of people around the world switched off their lights as part of the campaign to promote awareness and activism to combat climate change.
-Earth Hour began five years ago as a local Sydney event organized by the World Wildlife Fund (WWF) Australia.
-Since then, the annual action has expanded its scope through the power of social networking, including the Yammer network that has become the backbone of Earth Hour’s operations.
+On March 31, 2012, hundreds of millions of people around the world switched off their lights for Earth Hour, the largest environmental event in history.
+Earth Hour began five years ago as a local Sydney event organized by the World Wide Fund for Nature (WWF) Australia.
+Since then, the annual action has expanded its reach through the power of social networking—including the Yammer network that has become the backbone of Earth Hour’s operations.

 “Earth Hour is an endeavor to bring our world together to show what’s possible to protect the planet,” says Global CEO Andy Ridley.
 “It’s a symbolic hour during which anybody of any age or nation can turn off the lights to show that he or she cares about the one thing we all share: the planet where we live.”